xav-ie/dots/README.md

 I think this is a good idea to learn because it seems extremely extensible to make future applications.

-This should also mean I get keyboad access!
+This should also mean I get keyboard access!

 </details>

 <details>
 <summary>Firefox Sync</summary>

-- [ ] I need to just make my firefox configured more through Nix.
+- [ ] I need to just make my Firefox configured more through Nix.
 A lot of my plugins and settings are not 100% synced properly.
-- [ ] I also need to find a RSS reader that can read/sync with a file system.
+- [ ] I also need to find an RSS reader that can read/sync with a filesystem.
 I am currently using FeedBro, but it does not sync between my desktop and laptop.
 </details>